Understanding Harry’s $1.37 billion acquisition by Edgewell, the company behind Schick

 It’s time to reset the clock: Harry’s, the shaving startup that’s more recently tried to fashion itself into a sort-of Procter & Gamble for the 21st Century, has a buyer.
-Edgewell Personal Care, the publicly held parent company of Schick and a handful of consumer brands, is acquiring New York-based Harry’s for $1.37 billion in cash and stock, the companies announced today.
+Edgewell Personal Care, the publicly held parent company of Schick, is acquiring New York-based Harry’s for $1.37 billion in cash and stock, the companies announced today.

 It’s a big deal for many reasons.
 First, let’s consider the context.

 Harry’s, which launched as a direct-to-consumer, e-commerce shaving startup in 2013, expects to generate around $325 million in sales this year (according to today’s deal presentation), is growing around 30%, is roughly breaking even, is figuring out how to succeed in big retail, and six years in, will eventually either need to find a buyer or go public.